top of page

 The noun 'congregation' has its etymological origins in the Latin word 'congregatio,' which is formed from 'con-' meaning 'together' and 'gregare' meaning 'to gather' or 'to collect.'
 This etymology beautifully captures the essence of 'congregation' as a group of people who come 'together' for a common purpose, particularly for religious worship or shared spiritual practices.
 It implies a gathering of individuals who assemble to participate in communal activities that often hold significant religious or spiritual meaning.
 The term 'congregation' maintains its etymological connection to the concept of gathering as a united group, emphasizing the communal and collective nature of religious or spiritual gatherings.

-Quiz: Find the meaning of the noun congregation:
+Find the correct meaning of the noun congregation:

 Try Again!